movsim/movsim/core/README.md

 The `.csv` output is put in the directory from which the simulator is called and the graphical output is put in `.eps` (Encapsulated PostScript) files.

-The script `cleanmovsim` can be used to delete all simulation output files in the current directory.

 Logging output
 --------------

-MovSim's logging output is controlled the `/config/log4j.properties` properties file.
+MovSim's logging output is controlled by the `/config/log4j.properties` properties file.

 Logging levels are: `DEBUG < INFO < WARN < ERROR`